 I grew up hating the outside world.
 Fine, yeah, I’ll readily admit that.
-Outside was always too warm, my back damp with perspiration and legs sticking together under the sun, or too cold, skin dry and hair frizzy under cloudy skies.
+Outside was always too warm, my back damp with perspiration under the sun, or too cold, skin dry and hair frizzy under cloudy skies.
 Quite frankly, I’ve been placing myself in a type of quarantine far longer than I can recall.

 I wasn’t ashamed of it.
 Not at all.
 I was perfectly content, sequestered into the confines of my own mind, because I couldn’t be judged.
 My running inner monologue was rather pleasant and, unrestrained by my usual reservations, acted as my only true friend.